 |Shared By:||old5ten on Mar 31, 2009|

-|Admins:||Aron Quiter, Euan Cameron, AWinters, M. Morley, Adam Stackhouse, Salamanizer suchoski, Justin Johnsen, Vicki Schwantes|
+|Admins:||Aron Quiter, Euan Cameron, Mike Morley, Adam Stackhouse, Salamanizer Ski, Justin Johnsen, Vicki Schwantes|

-This is a prominent large slab of white granite broken by countless cracks, seams, and ledges, with both blank and featured faces to test your friction skills.
+This is a prominent, large slab of white granite broken by countless cracks, seams, and ledges, with both blank and featured faces to test your friction skills.
 There are currently over thirty routes at PSOM.

 Easy access and a wide range of grades make this a favorite spot for slab climbers of all abilities.
-The routes range from short, easily topropable climbs to 700+ foot multipitch half day adventures.
+The routes range from short, easily topropable climbs to 700+ foot multipitch half-day adventures.

 It is easy to get lost/off-route at PSOM.
 Some lines intersect or overlap, others aren't well described, and every once in a while there are multiple options to do a particular pitch.
 Use beta photos/topos for a better overview and distinct landmarks.

 PSOM is mostly friction climbing on granite, but it is quite different from trade routes in Tuolumne or even Joshua Tree.
 Even with extensive cleaning there are little friable edges and flakes.
 It is best to avoid those when possible.